KarenNgugi/AirBnB_clone/README.md

-# Python - AirBnB clone - The Console
+# AirBnB Clone - The Console

 ## Background Context
 ### First step: Write a command interpreter to manage your AirBnB objects.